yousty/event_store_client/docs/linking_events.md

 ## Linking single event

-To create a link on an existing event, you need to have a stream name where you want to link that event, and you need to have an event, fetched from the database:
+To create a link on an existing event, you need to have a stream name where you want to link that event to and you need to have an event, fetched from the database:

 ```ruby
 class SomethingHappened < EventStoreClient::DeserializedEvent